MAGNESIUM DEFICIENCY SYMPTOMS

 Magnesium deficiency symptoms are so common, they almost always slip under the radar.

-WHAT IS THE ROLE OF MAGNESIUM IN MY BODY?
+THE ROLE OF MAGNESIUM IN YOUR BODY

-Conventional medicine has not woken up to the research done on magnesium deficiency and magnesium deficiency symptoms.
+Conventional medicine has not yet woken up to the research done on magnesium deficiency and magnesium deficiency symptoms.

 One reason Western Medicine is so off base is because they use blood tests to detect magnesium deficiencies in their patients.
 But blood tests yield no information about magnesium because the human body is strict in controlling blood magnesium levels.